TRENT-OS/sdk-resources/rpi3_sd_card/README.md

 ## Scope

-This repository contains files related to the Raspberry Pi platform
+This directory contains files related to the Raspberry Pi platform

 ## Files
 These files represent the SD card setup that allows running a custom kernel image on the raspberry (TRENTOS-M image in our case).
 The required files are: